Mangoes give a new take on the traditional pineapple upside-down cake.

 Drop batter evenly over mango slices.
 Carefully spread batter over mangoes.
 Bake 25-30 minutes or until toothpick inserted into center comes out clean and cake springs back when lightly touched in center.
 Cool 5 minutes; run knife around edge of pan.
 Invert cake onto serving platter.
 Serve warm.

 Add a special touch when flavor matters most.
-New Land O Lakes® European Style Super Premium Butter helps you make creamy sauces, flaky pastries and buttery cakes and cookies.
+New Land O Lakes® Extra Creamy Butter helps you make creamy sauces, flaky pastries and buttery cakes and cookies.